Yohanisbon/AI-for-Education-in-Rural-Areas/README.md

  🧑‍🎓 About Me

 My name is Yohanisy Boniface.
 I am a passionate student from Tanzania aiming to study Ai.
 I believe technology should be fair and inclusive — and I’m working to make that true.
-AI-for-Education-in-Rural-Areas                                                                                                                                                                                               AI for Education in Rural Areas 🎓🌍
+AI-for-Education-in-Rural-Areas
 This project explores how Artificial Intelligence can be used to improve access to quality education for students in underserved rural regions — inspired by my home village, Pawaga, in Tanzania.

  🔍 Project Overview